frjanibo/Stream/README.md

 If you are blocking GA on your computer altogether, you'll still be able to use the addon.

 #### How can I report a bug?
-Please, file an issue :)
+Please, file an issue.

 #### How can I use the Play-to-XBMC feature?
-First of all, install [Play-to-XBMC](https://chrome.google.com/webstore/detail/play-to-xbmc/fncjhcjfnnooidlkijollckpakkebden) from khloke.
+First, install [Play-to-XBMC](https://chrome.google.com/webstore/detail/play-to-xbmc/fncjhcjfnnooidlkijollckpakkebden) from khloke.
 Then, follow the Play-to-XBMC install instructions:

 > Setup: